-Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this Policy.
-However, if it is deemed necessary to protect the welfare of the victim or the Ozarka College community, the Hearing Panel may recommend and the President or his/her designee may determine that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.
+Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this policy.
+However, if it is deemed necessary to protect the welfare of the victim or the College community, the Hearing Officer may recommend to the Appeals Panel that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.